Tsai-chia-hsiang/YOLO_LabelImg/readme.md

 --to_root ./serial_number_trackid/ --imgsz height width
 ```

-converted annotation for each object :
+Converted annotation for each object :

 `0 normalized_center_x normalized_center_y normalized_width normalized_height serial_num_track_id`

 This conversion will copy the file structure from `--staff_annotation_root` to `--to_root`, and it ensures all annotation files retain the same prefix as their corresponding frames.

-- Please note that we just adding serial_num_track_id to yolo detection labels format
+- Please note that we are just adding serial_num_track_id to yolo detection labels format
     - If you want to use this to train YOLO detector, please remove the `serial_num_track_id` at the end of each notation by your own.
 - About the corresponding images, we don't copy from `--staff_annotation_root` to `--to_root`.
-Therefore, you will need to move or copy those frames yourself if you want to train the YOLO detector.
+Therefore, you must move or copy those frames yourself if you want to train the YOLO detector.

 E.g.